WANG-AXIS/LdDMDenoising/README.md

 ======

 This repository contains the training and testing codes for the paper "[Impact of loss functions on the performance of a deep neural network designed to restore low-dose digital mammography]()".
+For simulating dose reduction on clinical images, we used the codes available [here](https://lucasbusp.wixsite.com/lucasborges/simulation-of-dose-reduction).
+Also, we used a model-based (MB) restoration as a benchmark, also available [here](https://lucasbusp.wixsite.com/lucasborges/image-restoration), which uses the commonly known [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/).

 ## Network architecture: